rusic/documentation/widgets/v1/yelp-reviews.md

 # Yelp Reviews

 Version: >= 7.34.
-Add a yelp review widget to your template.
+Add a Yelp review widget to your template.

 ## Overview

-You can add a yelp review widget to your template.
-The yelp business id can be changed later with the BaseKit Editor.
+You can add a Yelp review widget to your template.
+The Yelp business ID can be changed later with the BaseKit Editor.

-To include a yelp widget in your template you will need to add the following line:
+To include a Yelp widget in your template you will need to add the following line:

 {% highlight django %}
 {% raw %}